-To control asthma, you need to use your medications the right way.
-Some medications are inhaled using a device called a metered-dose inhaler (MDI).
-Metered-dose inhalers deliver medication with a fine spray.
+To control asthma, you need to use your medicines the right way.
+Some medicines are inhaled using a device called a metered-dose inhaler (MDI).
+Metered-dose inhalers deliver medicine with a fine spray.
 You may be asked to use a spacer (holding tube) with your inhaler.
-The spacer helps make sure all the medication you need goes into your lungs.
+The spacer helps make sure all the medicine you need goes into your lungs.

 Remove the caps from the inhaler and spacer.

 Shake the inhaler well and attach the spacer.
-If the inhaler is being used for the first time or has not been used for a while, prime it as directed by the manufacturer.
+If the inhaler is being used for the first time or has not been used for a while, prime it as directed by the product maker.

 Breathe out normally.